LotusLotus

 Kāśyapa asked the Buddha, "I pray that you will further clarify with an analogy."

-The Buddha told Kāśyapa, "For example, a child is born from parents.
-The mother is the cause1, and the father is the condition.
-Thus, a dharma born from causes and conditions is called a formation."
+The Buddha told Kāśyapa, “For example, a child is born from parents.
+The mother is the cause,[1] and the father is the condition.
+Thus, a dharma born through causes and conditions is called a formation.”

 Kāśyapa asked the Buddha, "What is meant by formation?"